home-assistant/home-assistant.io/source/_integrations/simplisafe.markdown

   required: true
   type: string
 code:
-  description: A code to enable or disable the alarm in the frontend.
+  description: A code to enable or disable the alarm in the frontend. *Under normal operation, the integration doesn’t need a SimpliSafe keypad code.*
   required: false
   type: string
 {% endconfiguration %}